substance/texture/README.md

 You can save your document changes by pressing `CommandOrControl+S`.

+To test with your own JATS-documents, just replace the contents of `data/kitchen-sink/manuscript.xml`

 ## License

 Texture is open source, and you are legally free to use it commercially.
 If you are using Texture to make profit, we expect that you help [fund its development and maintenance](http://substance.io/consortium/).